(poe'' sa kon' a zole)

 WHY is this medicine prescribed?

-Posaconazole injection is used to prevent fungal infections in people with a weakened ability to fight infection.
-Posaconazole injection is in a class of medications called azole antifungals.
+Posaconazole delayed-release tablets and oral suspension are used to prevent serious fungal infections in adults and teenagers 13 years of age and older with a weakened ability to fight infection.
+Posaconazole oral suspension is also used to treat yeast infections of the mouth and throat including yeast infections that could not be treated successfully with other medications.
+Posaconazole is in a class of medications called azole antifungals.
 It works by slowing the growth of fungi that cause infection.

 HOW should this medicine be used?

 Posaconazole comes as an oral suspension (liquid) and as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) tablet to take by mouth.
 The delayed-release tablets are usually taken with food twice daily on the first day and then once a day.
 The oral suspension is usually taken three times a day with a full meal or within 20 minutes after a meal.
 If you cannot take the oral suspension with a full meal, take it with a liquid nutritional supplement or an acidic carbonated drink such as ginger ale.
 Your doctor will determine how long you need to use this medication.
 Take posaconazole at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take posaconazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the oral suspension well before each use to mix the medication evenly.

 Always use the dosing spoon that comes with posaconazole oral suspension to measure your dose.
 You may not receive the correct amount of medication if you use a household spoon to measure your dose.
 The spoon should be rinsed thoroughly with water after each use and before storing.